-While working as Chief of Deisgn for Braun (from 1961-1995), Dieter Rams was notorious for his groundbreaking style and thought that went into the industrial design of his products.
-Even after all these years, Bright Bright Great puts every single one of these 10 Principles to use daily.
-These principles are timeless.
-They will never be dated and we will still be using them in 50 and 100 years to create amazing and successful products.
+While working as Chief of Design for Braun (from 1961-1995), Dieter Rams was notorious for his groundbreaking style and thought that went into the industrial design of his products.

 The possibilities for innovation are not, by any means, exhausted.
 Technological development is always offering new opportunities for innovative design.
 But innovative design always develops in tandem with innovative technology, and can never be an end in itself.

 A product is bought to be used.
 It has to satisfy certain criteria, not only functional, but also psychological and aesthetic.
 Good design emphasises the usefulness of a product whilst disregarding anything that could possibly detract from it.

 The aesthetic quality of a product is integral to its usefulness because products we use every day affect our person and our well-being.
 But only well-executed objects can be beautiful.

 It clarifies the product’s structure.
 Better still, it can make the product talk.
 At best, it is self-explanatory.